 The Company provides its U.S.-based employees with a profit sharing plan and trust under section 401(k) of the Internal Revenue Code.
 This plan allows all eligible employees to defer a portion of their income through voluntary contributions to the plan.
 In accordance with the provisions of the plan, the Company can make discretionary matching contributions in the form of cash or common stock.
-For the years ended April 30, 2014 and 2013, the Company contributed 41,775 and 52,715 shares of common stock, respectively.
-The approximate value of these shares at the date of contribution was \$466,000 in fiscal year 2014 and \$456,000 in fiscal year 2013.
+For the years ended April 30, 2015 and 2014, the Company contributed 40,324 and 41,775 shares of common stock, respectively.
+The approximate value of these shares at the date of contribution was \$485,000 in fiscal year 2015 and \$466,000 in fiscal year 2014.
 Contributed shares are drawn from the Company's common stock held in treasury and are removed at the Company's original cost of acquisition of such shares on a specific identification basis.
-In addition to changes in the treasury stock accounts, during fiscal years 2014 and 2013, such transactions increased additional paid in capital by \$277,000 and \$214,000, respectively.
-As of April 30, 2014, the profit sharing plan holds an aggregate of 464,652 shares of the Company's common stock allocated to the accounts of the individual participants.
+In addition to changes in the treasury stock accounts, during fiscal years 2015 and 2014, such transactions increased additional paid in capital by \$302,000 and \$277,000, respectively.
+As of April 30, 2015, the profit sharing plan holds an aggregate of 467,975 shares of the Company's common stock allocated to the accounts of the individual participants.
+Subsequent to the end of fiscal year 2015, the ESOP Plan (see below) was merged into the Company's profit sharing plan.
+All shares of the Company's common stock held by the two plans were combined for an aggregate holding of 853,601 shares in the profit sharing plan.

-Income Incentive Pool:
+Income Incentive Pool

 The Company maintains incentive bonus programs for certain employees which are based on operating profits of the individual subsidiaries to which the employees are assigned.
 The Company also adopted a plan for the President and Chief Executive Officer of the Company, which formula is based on consolidated pre-tax profits.
-The Company charged approximately \$1.3 million and \$1.6 million to selling and administrative expenses under these plans for the fiscal years ended April 30, 2014 and 2013, respectively.
+Under these plans the Company charged approximately \$1.3 million to selling and administrative expenses for both fiscal years ended April 30, 2015 and 2014.